JuliaMusic/PianoFingering.jl/README.md

 Future Works:

-1. Support input of MIDI performances.
-(This requires training neural networks to segment notes for the left hand and right hand.)
+1. Support input of recorded MIDI.
+(This requires training neural networks to split notes for the left hand and right hand.)

-2. Replace the annotation algorithm with a hybrid fingering annotation algorithm that combines data-driven and rule-based methods.
+2. Replace the annotation algorithm to combine data-driven and rule-based methods.

 3. Remove the music21.
 (Maintain MusicXML.jl)